mumoj/InterIntel-Response/Section-B/README.md

 {% endblock %}
 ```

-## 4.0 Deployment on a Production Servers.
+## 4.0 Deployment on Production Servers.
 The site shall be deployed on a uwsgi/nginx server setup.
-The Nginx server shall act as a reverse proxy for the uwsgi
+The nginx server shall act as a reverse proxy for the uwsgi
-sever; meaning it shall sit between the uwsgi server and clients seeking the site's resources.
-It shall also serve the
+sever; meaning it shall sit between the uwsgi server and clients seeking the site's resources and share some of the load.
+It is also particulary  there to
-site's static files.
+serve the site's static files as the uwsgi server is incapable of doing so.

 ### 4.1 Nginx Set Up
 Create a nginx folder in the root project folder and add a Dockerfile.
 In there download the nginx alphine image,